ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 # Introduction

 This document specifies a vendor-neutral Evidence format for remote attestation in PKIX-based environments, with a focus on hardware security modules (HSMs) and cryptographic keys managed by such devices.
 The format enables an Attester to convey measured platform and key properties to a Verifier and, ultimately, to a Relying Party in a form that integrates with existing X.509-based trust infrastructures.

 Concretely, this specification defines:
 * an ASN.1/DER `Evidence` envelope containing a to-be-signed section, one or more signature blocks, and optional intermediate certificates;
-* an entity-and-claim data model organized around transaction, platform, and key entities, identified by OIDs;
+* an element-and-claim data model organized around transaction, platform, and key elements, identified by OIDs;
 * encoding and signature-verification processing rules for PKIX Evidence;
-* an attestation request structure that allows a Presenter to request a scoped subset of entities and claims.
+* an attestation request structure that allows a Presenter to request a scoped subset of elements and claims.

 The design is intentionally PKIX-native.
 ASN.1 and DER are used to align with existing certificate tooling, certification authority workflows, and HSM implementations where non-ASN.1 formats are less common.

 This document does not define a transport protocol for carrying Evidence, does not define Verifier appraisal policy, and does not standardize device-internal authentication/authorization mechanisms.
 It defines the data model and cryptographic container so that such mechanisms can be applied consistently across deployments.

 # Use Cases